In C++, the keyword typedef is used to create aliases for existing data types, to facilitate code readability and maintenance.

 Aliases for Structured Types

-When working with structures (structs), typedef can greatly simplify usage and declarations.
+When working with structures (structs), typedef can greatly simplify their use and declarations.

 typedef struct {